subahw/nexter/README.md

 There's no complex architecture, simple .scss files divided by webpage sections, a base file, and obviously a main file.
 There's a package.json so make sure to install the node_modules.

+Oh and I pushed it to netlify: realestatedemoproject.netlify.app :D